 To be assessed as competent in the CHC53415 Diploma of Leisure and Health you must complete 240 hours of supervised work placements in relevant community service settings e.g. direct client work or community education or development, 20 hours of which needs to be completed within an Aged Care facility.
 Evidence provided by your supervisor will contribute to the assessment of your ability to work at this level.
 It is your responsibility to locate placements however the College will assist where possible.

-Study Loans will progressively loan you the $9,450 tuition fee.
-This loan, plus interest, needs to be repaid over a maximum 4-year term.
-Click here for more on Study Loans.
+Study Loans (a private lender), will progressively loan you the tuition fee.
+The loan, plus interest, is repaid over a maximum 4-year term, from as little as $53 per week.
+For more details, click here.

 Or for something completely different…Subscription